GDur/cmd.fm-hotkey-client/README.md

 ### Technologies
 - app.js     - used to create the standalone cmd.fm client
-- Autohotkey - used to realise the global hotkeys (windows only)
+- Autohotkey - used to realize the global hotkeys (windows only)

 by GDur